+The dynamical response of SCFAs to inulin intervention varied substantially across different baselines (Fig. S5).
+We noted that Shanghai mice produced the lowest level of propionate; these mice also showed the lowest response in bacterial load, due to lack of primary degraders of inulin in the baseline microbiota (Fig. 4D).
+Thus we hypothesized that the primary degraders of inulin may directly contribute to propionate production.
+Among the key bacterial taxa involved in inulin response (Fig. 4B), we found that the baseline abundances of B. acidifaciens, un.
+Muribaculaceae, A. municiphila, B. uniformis were positively correlated the propionate concentration (Fig. 5A left panel).
+Indeed, un.
+Muribaculaceae, A. municiphila and B. uniformis have been previously found to produce propionate in vitro and/or in vivo (Table S3).
+As a result, there was a strong positive association between bacterial load and propionate concentration (Fig. 5A right panel, P<0.001), consistent with previous studies.
+In contrast, the association between bacterial load and other SCFAs (butyrate: P=0.190, acetate: P=0.047) was not significant.

-We have shown above that the dynamics of propionate and butyrate are baseline-dependent and varied substantially across vendors.
-Particularly, Shanghai mice produced low levels of propionate, which motivated us to explore whether the compromised propionate production is linked to the low bacterial load of their gut microbiota.
-Positive correlations between the bacterial load and the three major SCFAs have been reported in a previous study that administered resistant starch to obese males.
-However, a strong positive correlation was only found for propionate (P<0.001), but not acetate (P=0.047) or butyrate (P=0.190), using our data (Fig. 5A, right panel).
-Since the response of bacterial load to inulin mainly involves the changes in the abundance of 7 inulin responders (5 inulin degraders plus A. municiphila and B. uniformis), it is likely that the baseline levels of some of these responders are hidden factors that play simultaneous roles as inulin responders and propionate producers, thus leading to a robust correlation between the two.
-Supporting this hypothesis, the baseline abundances of four inulin responders—B. acidifaciens, un.
-Muribaculaceae, A. municiphila, B. uniformis—are all significantly associated with the averaged bacterial load (Fig. 5A, top left) and propionate concentration (Fig. 5A, bottom left).
-According to the literature, all four bacteria, except for B. acidifaciens, are capable of producing propionate in vitro and/or in vivo (Table S3).
-The correlations of propionate concentration with bacterial load and inulin responders indicate that the SCFAs concentration may be predictable from gut microbiota composition.
-We evaluated the performance of machine learning models to predict the fecal SCFA concentrations using absolute abundance of all bacterial taxa as predictors (Fig. 5B).
-All mice were split into training and test sets using two data-split approaches (Fig. 5B).
-The “interpolation” strategy generated balanced distribution of baseline microbiota composition between the training and test sets (Fig. S9A) by randomly selecting a single mouse from each vendor as test data and leaving the other mice of the same vendor for training.
-By contrast, the “extrapolation” strategy produced highly unbalanced microbiota distribution (Fig. S9B) by randomly selecting all mice from a vendor as test data and leaving the other vendors for training.
-Despite it fits the training data generally well (R2 ≥ 0.66 regardless of SCFAs and data-split strategy), a Random Forest (RF) regression model generalizes poorly to the test data: the R2 scores varied among SCFAs in a range between 0.1 and 0.45 when test data were intrapolated but dropped below 0 for the “extrapolation” scenario (meaning that these RF models generalized worse than training data average).
-We further showed that the low predictability of the extrapolated dataset cannot be substantially improved by using alternative predictors (Fig. S10A) or model (Fig. S10B) or adding weights to training samples (Fig. 10C).
+Given the clear associations between gut microbiota and metabolism, we wonder if it is possible to quantitatively predict SCFAs from bacterial community composition.
+We evaluated the performance of machine learning models to predict the fecal SCFA concentrations using absolute abundance of bacterial taxa as predictors.
+All mice in our experiments were split into training data and test data using different data-split approach (Fig. 5B).
+The “interpolation” approach generated balanced distribution of baseline microbiota composition between the training and test data (Fig. S9A), by randomly selecting a single mouse from each vendor as test data and using the other mice for training.
+In contrast, the “extrapolation” approach produced highly unbalanced microbiota distribution between the training and test data (Fig. S9B), by randomly selecting all mice from a vendor as test data and using mice of the other vendors for training.
+Although the Random Forest (RF) regression model fitted the training data reasonably well (R2 ≥ 0.66 regardless of SCFAs and data-split approaches), the predictions generalized poorly to the test data: R2 of SCFAs ranged from 0.1 to 0.45 for “interpolation” but dropped below 0 for “extrapolation” (Fig. 5C).
+We further showed that the low predictability in extrapolation cannot be substantially improved by using alternative predictors (Fig. S10A), models (Fig. S10B) or adding weights to training samples (Fig. S10C).
+Overall, we found that machine learning models based on gut microbiota composition had low or no predictive power for fecal SCFA concentration, if the gut microbiota of interest was significantly different from the baselines covered in training data.
+In support of previous analysis of human data sets, our findings suggest that the substantial inter-individual variation of gut microbiome could impede the predictive power of machine learning models,

-Our major findings are reproducible and generalizable.
+Analysis of resistant starch-induced dynamical response in murine gut microbiota